jscalo/smart-ddt-calculator/README.md

 # Smart DDT Calculator for Bread Bakers, javascript

-Read all the [gory details](https://blog.madebywindmill.com/reinventing-the-bread-bakers-ddt-formula-pt-1-7dde87fd2d4) about how and why this created.
+Read all the [gory details](https://blog.madebywindmill.com/reinventing-the-bread-bakers-ddt-formula-pt-1-7dde87fd2d4) about how and why this was created.

 ---